keeganpaleshi/RMTest/readme.txt

-`--spike-end-time` to clip the dataset, one or more `--spike-period` options to exclude specific time windows, `--settle-s` to skip the initial settling period in the decay fit, `--seed` to set the random seed used by the analysis and `--debug` to increase log verbosity.
+`--spike-end-time` to clip the dataset, one or more `--spike-period` options to exclude specific time windows, `--settle-s` to skip the initial settling period in the decay fit, `--seed` to set the random seed used by the analysis, `--hierarchical-summary PATH` to produce a Bayesian combination across runs and `--debug` to increase log verbosity.
 The half-lives used in the decay fit can also be changed with `--hl-po214` and `--hl-po218`.